MorpheusAIs/Morpheus/WhitePaper.md

 All projects go through phases of development.
 Its important that that at the beginning liquid resources such as ETH are used to pay devs and for equipment.
 Ethereum did the same thing when they leveraged BTC from their community to pay for the initial coding of their blockchain.
 The difference here is that the Smart Agent Protocol has already been developed and Morpheus is implementing a version to broaden its reach, so their isn't a need for a crowd sale before the project goes live.
 MOR tokens will only be rewarded after the software is live.

-Near-term: At Time Of Launch
+## Near-term: At Time Of Launch
-Capital - ETH locked.
-Yield is paid monthly to compute + coders + users.
-Compute - ETH yield sent to compute providers.
-Coders - ETH yield sent to intelligence providers.
-Users - ETH yield sent to data providers.
+Capital - ETH locked in a smart contract that generates yield (ETH in a Thorchain saver vault for example).

+The value of the ETH yield is converted weekly into MOR and sent to all compute providers + coders + data contributors above a threshold of 10 times the gas fee required for the transaction on OP Mainnet (Ethereum 2nd layer).

+- Capital, The value of their ETH yield will be calculated against all donations and MOR rewarded to them pro-rata.
+- Compute, The value of the ETH yield is converted into MOR and sent to compute providers.
+- Coders, The value of the ETH yield is converted into MOR and sent to the coders.
+- Community, The value of the ETH yield is converted into MOR and sent to the users contributing training data.

-Mid-term: As MOR Gains Wider Circulation
+## Mid-term: As MOR Gains Wider Circulation
-Capital - Block Rewards form majority of reward.
-Equipment - Block Rewards form majority of reward.
-Coders - Block Rewards form majority of reward.
-Users - Block rewards form majority of reward.

-Long-term: When MOR Has Deep Liquidity & Strong Organic Demand Fees going to compute providers will form the majority of their reward.
-Donations going to intelligence providers will form the majority of their reward.
-Trading fees going to liquidity providers will form the majority of their reward.
-For example Principle + 90% of gains go to users which is sustainable.
+- Capital, A balance between block rewards and fees earned develop.
+- Compute, A balance between block rewards and fees earned develop.
+- Coders, A balance between block rewards and fees earned develop.
+- Community, A balance between block rewards and fees earned develop.

+## Long-term: When MOR Has Deep Liquidity & Strong Organic Demand
+- Capital, Liquidity fees for providing ETH to the MOR token will provider a majority of their rewards.
+- Compute, Fees paid to compute providers will form the majority of their rewards.
+- Coders, Donations going to coders will form the majority of their rewards.
+- Community, Value shared with data providers will provide a majority of their rewards.

 Note this isn't a timeline.
 Rather each phase is a description of part of the life cycle.
 It may take years for the community to grow and mature through each phase and the block reward expires after about 16 years.
 This lengthy distribution schedule is intended to give time for the tokens to be rewarded on a very broad basis globally.
 Also the smooth daily decline in block rewards over many years gives all participants time to achieve scale and transition from the early subsidized rewards to operating solely by the fees they earn.